peterj-wl/TTT/TTT/NOTES.md

 -Place marker
 input = a square position (e.g. 1)
 output = board will now have a marker on square position 1

+### Goal: Create the Game according to the rules which is set for the game (readme) also create Check for winner and wrapper for current player place a marker
+### Time 🍅
+### Notes:
+-Get winner
+input = none
+output = will output either a '\0' (null = no winner) or a winner with either 'X' or 'O'

+winning combinations (in readme)